H586390-RoboticVirtualNavigation/VirtualMaze/docs/RaycastingGuide.md

 ###### Image Cue in 3D Space
 ![relative position explanation](/docs/images/relativePos-explaination.png)

-The center of the object (represented by the circle) are the 3D coordinates of its position in virtual space.
+The center of the object (represented by the circle) is the 3D coordinates of its position in virtual space.

 The point where the gaze hits the object (represented by the triangle) is also represented by its position in virtual space.